tanp21/hcmus-news-crawler/README.md

 # 🎓 HCMUS News Crawler

-An automated news aggregation system that crawls and compiles news from various HCMUS (Ho Chi Minh City University of Science) websites. **The crawler runs automatically every hour via GitHub Actions** and updates the news in your repository.
+An automated news aggregation system that crawls and compiles news from various HCMUS (Ho Chi Minh City University of Science) websites. **The crawler runs automatically every hour via GitHub Actions** and updates the news to `NEWS.md`.

 ## News Sources